microsoft/api-guidelines/azure/ConsiderationsForServiceDesign.md

 ### Create or replace a resource requiring additional long-running processing
 <a href="#put-with-additional-long-running-processing"></a> <!-- Preserve anchor of previous heading -->

-A special case of long-running operation that occurs often is a PUT operation to create or replace a resource that involves some additional long-running processing.
+A special case of long-running operations that occurs often is a PUT operation to create or replace a resource that involves some additional long-running processing.
 One example is a resource that requires physical resources (e.g. servers) to be "provisioned" to make the resource functional.